po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 How did today’s lesson go?
 Your feedback is important.
 Please take 5 minutes to complete [this anonymous survey](https://forms.gle/RfcVyXiMmZQut6aJ6).

 - - -

-@TODO © <year> Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.